RagtagOpen/cta-scraper/README.md

 **Consider the code in this repo as sample code.**

+:warning: Some dependencies in the Gemfile point to versions which have security vulnerabilities.
+Please update to the latest versions before using this code. :warning:

 # CTA Scraper

 This webapp performed scheduled webscraping of politically-oriented calls to